GregoireWulliamoz/modular-monolith-with-ddd/README.md

 ### Run using Docker Compose

-You can run whole application using [docker compose](https://docs.docker.com/compose/) from root folder:
+You can run whole application using [docker compose](https://docs.docker.com/compose/) from src folder:
 ```shell
 docker-compose up
 ```